Printer Friendly, PDF & Email Printer Friendly, PDF & Email

 • Health IT Modules that are certified to § 170.315 (e)(1) only must use test data in tab RT 2b Provider Patient Exchange (EH/CAH and EP/EC).

-• Health IT Modules that are certified to § 170.315 (g)(9) or (g)(10) must use test data in tab RT 2c Provider Patient Exchange (EH/CAH and EP/EC) and will only be tested for the Medicare Promoting Interoperability Programs and Promoting Interoperability performance category measures.
+• Health IT Modules that are certified to § 170.315 (g)(9) or (g)(10) must use test data in tab RT 2c Provider Patient Exchange (EH/CAH and EP/EC) and will only be tested for the Medicare Promoting Interoperability Program and Promoting Interoperability performance category measures.

-Measure Description
+EH/CAH Measure Description

-Medicare Promoting Interoperability Programs Measure:
+Medicare Promoting Interoperability Program Measure:

-Medicare Promoting Interoperability Programs English Statements:
+Medicare Promoting Interoperability Program English Statements:

 • Denominator: The number of unique patients discharged from an eligible hospital or CAH inpatient or emergency department (POS 21 or 23) during the EHR reporting period.

-Medicare Promoting Interoperability Programs Measure Elements:
+Medicare Promoting Interoperability Program Measure Elements:

 • Numerator: